Parliamentary.ai

 Groups potentially affected include:

-- International Organizations: Such as the ICC and the UN Security Council, will receive additional referrals for investigation and potential prosecution.
+• International Organizations: such as the ICC, UN Security Council, and other relevant bodies will receive additional cases for consideration.

 Powered by nyModel